 2. Help your child see different perspectives

-Helping a child be able to view a situation from another’s point of view is an important skill.
+Helping a child be able to view a situation from another’s point of view is an important skill for emotional intelligence.
 Being able to put yourself in another’s shoes is the foundation for empathy.

 If something happens to another child in a movie, book, or at school, ask your child to think about how they would feel if they were in that person’s place.